Definitions and Evolutions of Statistical Entropy for Hamiltonian Systems

 In summary, our understanding of the second law and macroscopic irreversibility is still limited to heuristic reasoning and qualitative arguments, which more or less resemble that of Boltzmann in his late years~\footnote{For several very enlightening discussions on this issue, we refer the readers to the review papers by Lebowitz~\cite{Lebowitz-1993}, the books by Zwanzig ~\cite{Zwanzig-book}, by Penrose~\cite{Penrose}, and by Halliwell, Perez-Mercader, and Zurek~\cite{book-origin-time-asym}. }.
 At this stage, we lack evidence for decrease of entropy, just as we lack proof for monotonic increase of entropy.
-We do not yet know whether macroscopic irreversibility is a reality, or merely an illusion due to our short life time.\footnote{We emphasize that the irreversibility paradox can not be evaded simply by resorting to quantum mechanics, because the latter itself is also reversible at the fundamental level.
-Irreversibility emerges both in quantum systems and in classical systems.} To make progress, we will first give a precise reformulation of the seminal ideas by Boltzmann and by Gibbs, and clarify the proper definition of entropy in different non-equilibrium experimental situations.
+We do not yet know whether macroscopic irreversibility is a reality, or merely an illusion due to our short life time.
+To make progress, we will first give a precise reformulation of the seminal ideas by Boltzmann and by Gibbs, and clarify the proper definition of statistical entropy in different non-equilibrium experimental situations.